-An easy recipe for shrimp fondue, perfect for a party or special occasion.
+An easy recipe for shrimp fondue ♡ perfect for a party or special occasion.
 Raw shrimp are cooked in a flavorful broth and served with a variety of delicious dipping sauces.

 Do you love shrimp?
 Do you love fondue?
 If so, then you’re going to love this recipe.
 Shrimp fondue is a unique and delicious way to enjoy this shellfish.
 It’s perfect for a party or a special dinner with friends or family.
 And it’s really easy to make!

-Chicken broth – low-sodium chicken broth or stock.
+32 ounces of chicken broth – low-sodium chicken broth or stock.
 Full sodium broth tends to evaporate more quickly.

-White wine vinegar – we use Star white wine vinegar with a crisp and tangy flavor, but most brands will work well.
+1/2 cup white wine vinegar – we use Star white wine vinegar with a crisp and tangy flavor, but most brands will work well.

-Garlic – fresh minced garlic cloves or jarred minced garlic.
+2 tablespoons garlic – fresh minced garlic cloves or jarred minced garlic.

-Green onions – diced fresh green onions.
+1/4 cup green onions – diced fresh green onions.
+(Learn how to slice green onions.)

 Dipping sauces – see our list of favorite dipping sauces.